How Germans remember the World Wars

 Video

-Can people in today's Germany mourn their dead without whitewashing their country's past?
+Can people in today's Germany mourn their dead without forgetting their country's past?

-We ask three Germans, ahead of the 100th anniversary of the end of World War One.

 -